explosion/projects/integrations/huggingface_hub/README.md

 - Free model hosting.
 - Built-in file versioning, even with very large files, thanks to a git-based approach.
 - In-browser widgets to play with the uploaded models.

-The `push_to_hub` script pushes a packaged pipeline to the Hugging Face Hub, including the `whl` file.
-This enables using `pip install`ing a pipeline directly from the Hub.
+This uses [`spacy-huggingface-hub`](https://github.com/explosion/spacy-huggingface-hub) to push a packaged pipeline to the Hugging Face Hub, including the `whl` file.
+This enables using `pip install`ing a pipeline directly from the Hugging Face Hub.

 ## 📋 project.yml